Mt. Teapot, Mt Banping and Mt. Canguanliao with Panoramic Views of Mountain and Ocean. A Bonus Hike to Mt. Nanzilin

 From Taipei MRT to Quanji Temple 勸濟堂:

 There are several ways to get to the trail entrance.
-My favorite and recommended one is to take Keelung Bus 1062 from Exit 2 MRT Zhongxiao Fuxing Station, and get off at the last stop, Quanji Temple.
+My favorite and recommended one is to take Keelung Bus 1062 from Exit 2 of MRT Zhongxiao Fuxing Station, and get off at the last stop, Quanji Temple.

 From Taipei MRT to Gold Museum 黃金博物館:

-Please note that Keelung Bus 1062 will also stop at Jingguashi or Gold Museum.
+Keelung Bus 1062 will also stop at Jingguashi or Gold Museum.
 There are toilets near Gold Museum, and you can also hike to Mt.
 Teapot from there.

 From MRT Fuzhong Station 捷運府中站 to Gold Museum:

-Take Bus 965
+Take Bus 965 and get off at Gold Museum.

 From Keelung Train Station to Gold Museum:

-From Rueifang Train Station to Gold Museum:
+From Ruifang Train Station to Gold Museum:

 Bus 856 also goes to Shueinandong (Shueinan Cave) 水湳洞 (where you can get close to Yingyang Sea 陰陽海), Bitou Cape 鼻頭角, Fulong Beach 福隆海水浴場 and Sandiaojiao Lighthouse (Magang) 三貂角燈塔 (馬崗).